Author and translator specialised in WW2 narrative non-fiction, in particular personal stories and family history. Published written books:

 Articles on writing and translating published in The Author and ITI Bulletin, the journal of the Institute of Translation & Interpreting.
 See website for list of downloadable articles.

-Founding member of the Institute of Translation & Interpreting, member the Chartered Institute of Linguists.
+Founding member of the Institute of Translation & Interpreting, member of the Chartered Institute of Linguists.
 Founding member of the SoA Bath Group.
 Currently editing a debut non-fiction book, and writing a memoir about dual heritage and languages.
-Available for non-fiction translations.
+Available for commercial and non-fiction translations.